jdanecki/FractalCL/README.md

 * SDL2, SDL2_TTF libraries
 * OpenCL library (optional)

-# Build instruction
+# Build and install instruction

-* Run configure script to configure project
+* Run 'configure' script to configure project
-* Run make to build project
+* Run 'make' to build project
+* Run 'make install' to install application

 # Build configuration (configure script)

 * FP_64_SUPPORT - Use fp64 extension [ON/OFF] (default ON)
 * SDL_ACCELERATED - "Use SDL with GPU acceleration [ON/OFF] (default OFF)
 * OPENCL_SUPPORT - Use OpenCL acceleration [ON/OFF] (default ON)
+* PREFIX - directory where program will be installed

 # Run instruction

-* Execute FractalCL application in build directory.
+* Execute 'FractalCL' application.
 Use mouse and keyboard to change fractals parameters.
 * Press ESC key to exit application.

 # Tests (directory tests)